alex65536/sofcheck/README.md

 - GCC >= 8 (GCC 7 and earlier don't support `<charconv>` header)
 - Clang >= 8 (Clang 6 and earlier don't support `<charconv>` header, and Clang 7 fails with linker error `undefined reference to '__muloti4'` in `std::from_chars`)
+- MSVC 15.x (Visual Studio 2017) or 16.x (Visual Studio 2019).
+This one is not supported as good as GCC and Clang, and the resulting binaries may be slower.
+Be aware of it

 Other compilers are not tested.